nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Feature Flaw 4: Slashes can be used in the `unit`, `platoon`, and `company` fields

-**Brief description:** Slashes can be used in the `unit`, `platoon`, and `company` fields although the invalid input message says that it only accepts alphanumeric characters.
-However, slashes should not be allowed in these fields as it is a special character used to delimit command parameters.
+**Brief description:** Slashes can be used in the `unit`, `platoon`, and `company` although it should not be allowed in these fields as it is a special character used to delimit command parameters.

 **Example:** `edit 1 u/n/pl/alpha`<br>
 Edit command for unit works even though the unit field contains slashes.